 What Are the Benefits of Walking for Dogs?

-Daily walks are simple routines that provide a multitude of benefits.
-These include:
+Daily walks are simple routines that can improve a dog's well-being and welfare.
+Here's how:

 Improves Physical Health